wellmann/wellmann.github.io/index.md

 ---

 Hey there,
-I’m Kevin a web developer from Bremen, Germany.
-I have built websites ranging from small, through shop systems, to larger applications.
-My framework of choice is WordPress with which I’m building custom tailored solutions.
-Besides being a front and back end developer I’m also passionate about website architecture and UX.
-Challenging projects motivate me to keep up to date with the latest technologies as well as workflows and project management techniques to optimize productivity.
+I’m Kevin a web developer from Germany.
+My framework of choice is WordPress with which I am building custom tailored solutions.
+Some of my work at various agencies include a web shop for insurance products with a complex premium calculation that is build on top of WooCommerce, a plugin to manage franchisees dynamically generated landing pages from imported data and an online video archive with a YouTube integration for a national broadcaster.
+When not doing back end development I like playing with Preact and the WordPress REST API.